UMAprotocol/UMIPs/UMIPs/YAMUSDETH Price iden umip.md

 The addition of YAMETH, ETHYAM, YAMUSD, and USDYAM fits into a larger goal of advancing the adoption of the UMA protocol by allowing YAM to be used as collateral for minting derivatives on the Degenerative platform, as well as other UMA based synthetics.
 This furthers adoption of the protocol by encouraging a convergence of capital from different projects and increasing TVL.

 Using the Sushiswap Price should give the most accurate price for YAM/ETH on the market as it has the deepest liquidity.
+Uniswap liquidity is increasing but much lower.
 All AMM pools should be queried using a 1 minute TWAP to prevent flash-loan attacks and liquidations.

-The YAM/USDT pools on Huobi and Gate.io have the most volume.
-Much more than YAM/ETH.
+The YAM/USDT pool on Huobi has more volume than YAM/ETH.

 # IMPLEMENTATION